 The new station offers fully accessible, modern waiting facilities and improved passenger information and signage.
 The bright new frontage onto Eglinton Street creates a vibrant and welcoming sense of arrival to the town as a key gateway to the whole Causeway Coast.

 Urban Development Grants (UDG) are discretionary grants provided to help bring vacant, derelict or under-used land and buildings back into use.

 The Portrush-specific UDG scheme is one of the key regeneration measures that has been identified as being crucial to the town’s long-term regeneration.
 This grant funding, provided by the Department, will encourage the redevelopment of sites and properties within the town centre, creating jobs, improving the built environment and, crucially, helping to unlock private sector investment.
 The UDG scheme will help to leave a lasting legacy for Portrush.

 Find out more about Urban Development Grants;

-The Portrush Revitalise scheme is aimed at supporting traders with grants of up to £5k to improve their building frontages, increasing the attractiveness of the area to residents and visitors alike.
-This scheme is administered by the Causeway Coast and Glens Borough Council, funded by the Department.
+The Portrush ReVitalise scheme was aimed at supporting traders with grants of up to £5k to improve their building frontages, increasing the attractiveness of the area to residents and visitors alike.
+This scheme has been administered by the Causeway Coast and Glens Borough Council, funded by the Department.
 It will complement the Public Realm and UDG works, and it will also stimulate private sector investment through a 10% trader contribution.